demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 **2:245 - 4:00pm Guest Speaker**

 * **Venue -** Knightsbridge Girl Guides Hall, Corner of Rochester Street & Howard Terrace, Leabrook\*\*.\
   Can park on either street.
 If parking on Rochester St use foot bridge to cross the creek!

+Program for 2024 will be published after AGM